 As a local, I suggest you keep an open mind when trying Filipino street food – what you may think is unpalatable at first may turn out to be delicious.
 If you close your mind off to something, then you’ll never know what you could be missing.

-We travel to step out of our comfort zone and experience something new.
+We travel in order to step out of our comfort zone and experience something new.
 Street food, no matter how unfamiliar, is all part of the experience.